Skip to main content

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Glycogen Storage Disorders article more useful, or one of our other health articles.
+You may find one of our health articles more useful.

-Glycogen is a branched-chain polymer of glucose and serves as a dynamic but limited reservoir of glucose, mainly in liver, skeletal muscle, heart, and sometimes the central nervous system and the kidneys.[1]
-There are a number of different enzymes involved in glycogen synthesis, utilisation and breakdown within the body.
+Glycogen is a branched-chain polymer of glucose and serves as a dynamic but limited reservoir of glucose, mainly in liver, skeletal muscle, heart, and sometimes the central nervous system and the kidneys.1 There are a number of different enzymes involved in glycogen synthesis, utilisation and breakdown within the body.

 • Glycogen synthesis errors result in decreased production of normal glycogen ± deposition of abnormally branched glycogen chains.